This chapter at-a-glance

-For Triodos Bank integrating reporting doesn’t just mean reporting on how the organisation behaves as a responsible corporate citizen – by using renewable energy to power its buildings, for example, important as this is.
+For Triodos Bank, integrating reporting doesn’t just mean reporting on how the organisation behaves as a responsible corporate citizen – by using renewable energy to power its buildings, for example, important as this is.
 It means reporting in-depth on the impact of its activity in the widest sense – from the greenhouse gas emissions of its loans and investments to a deeper understanding of the sustainability value of its work.
-A growing number of integrated reports suggests more businesses consider their impact on society and the environment as core to their activities.

 This annual report is produced as a hard copy document that’s available as a pdf and as an online annual report, in English, at www.annual-report-triodos.com.

-The English, offline report is Triodos Bank’s legally leading document.
+The English offline report is Triodos Bank’s legally leading document.
 It is reproduced, in its entirety, in the online report.
-But the online report also includes much more information, such as a film with the CEO and case studies highlighting Triodos Bank’s qualitative impact during the year.
+But the online report also includes much more information, such as films highlighting Triodos Bank’s qualitative impact during the year.
 A shorter and more focused off and online summary is also provided for stakeholders in Dutch, French, German and Spanish.

 The report’s content is informed by what Triodos Bank’s stakeholders, and Triodos Bank itself, think are the most important, or material, issues to it.

-Triodos Bank identifies its material issues through research and structured conversations with these groups.
-You can find these material issues in the materiality matrix.
+Triodos Bank identifies its material topics through research and structured conversations with these groups.
+You can find these material topics in the materiality matrix.

-The material issues are also reflected in Triodos Bank’s strategic objectives.
-The organisation’s key priorities are described in detail including progress against them.
+Some of the material topics are also reflected in Triodos Bank’s strategic objectives where the organisation’s key priorities are described in detail, including progress against them.
 The organisation wants to help its stakeholders understand how well, or not, it is doing.
 So it aims to only use meaningful indicators that are genuinely relevant and provides context for what they really mean to the health of the business.

 The report aims to provide a coherent thread throughout.
-Issues described in the materiality analysis are explored further in the Executive Board Report, including both financial and non-financial performance.
-Reports from Triodos Bank’s governing Boards reflect these topics and describe issues of particular attention during the year.
-As a values-based, integrated bank, these topics often relate to sustainability and how it is integrated in the business’s strategy.
+Some material issues are explored further in the Executive Board report, including both financial and non-financial performance.
+Reports from Triodos Bank’s Supervisory Board and Board of SAAT reflect these topics and describe issues that were discussed with the Executive Board during the year.
+As a values-based, integrated bank, these topics often relate to sustainability and how it is integrated in the business’ strategy.